abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 ### 11-22-13

-In quite a few of our *paritta* chants there is the line *etena* s*acca* *vajjena sotthi te hotu sabbadā*, which is roughly translated as, "by the utterance of this truth may there be safety, protection."
+In quite a few of our *paritta* chants there is the line *etena sacca vajjena sotthi te hotu sabbadā*, which is roughly translated as, "by the utterance of this truth may there be safety, protection."
 About a month ago I was on my solo retreat reading a book about the stories behind the parittas, the protective chants.
 And there was this really